GeoVelentzas/ProbabilisticGraphicalModels/README.md

 # ProbabilisticGraphicalModels
-Implementations and Projects with PGMs from Daphne Coller's grad course at Stanford University
+Implementations and Projects with PGMs from Daphne Koller's grad course at Stanford University